cordova-rtc/cordova-plugin-iosrtc/README.md

 * [Bug Tracker](https://github.com/eface2face/cordova-plugin-iosrtc/issues) for reporting issues and requesting new features (please don't use the bug tracker for questions or problems, use the Google Group instead).

+## Requirements

+In order to make this Cordova plugin run into a iOS application some requirements must be satisfied in both development computer and target devices:

+* Xcode >= 7.2.1
+* iOS >= 9 (run on lower versions at your own risk, but don't open issues)
+* `cordova-ios` 3.9.X (don't attempt to use 4.X)
+* No bitcode (built-in *libwebrtc* does not contain bitcode so you need to disable it in your Xcode project settings)

 ## Installation

 Within your Cordova project: